Clicks, impressions, unique visits.

 In this sense, revenue analysis enables marketers to analyze deals, sales pipeline, and leads, all within the context of the content engaged with or viewed by a particular consumer.
 On the flip side, content analytics looks at cumulative revenue and deal size, cumulative sales pipeline, and potential revenue based on considerations such as author or media type.

 Armed with these critical B2B analytics, marketers can move the customer conversion needle in a big way.

 Being able to look at data at the deal level or sales pipeline level gives any marketing organization a clearer picture of the value and business impact that’s being driven by a specific piece of content.
 It also helps show tangible value that can drive organizational buy-in for a content program from the top down — everyone wants to see that their content efforts are paying off and, if they are, it’s easier to generate financial and resource support to do even more.

 Beyond that, though, this data can be used to improve content development and distribution.
 Knowing what type of content closes deals or decreases the sales cycle can give brands a foundation for future testing.
 Do people who view specific social content convert days or even weeks faster than non-viewers?
 Are more deals closed from people who subscribe to our newsletter versus those who don’t?
 This information, together, helps drive future campaigns and helps B2B brands do more of what works and less of what doesn’t.

 Analytics are crucial to great content marketing, but simply looking at clicks and impressions doesn’t give B2B marketers the best view into content performance and attribution.
 Smarter analytics can empower B2B marketers to create more effective content programs that drive value and true impact for their business.

-Learn more about Stoke Analytics, and see how your company can better leverage insights and analytics to drive engagement and action.
+Learn more about Stoke Pulse, and see how your company can better leverage insights and analytics to drive engagement and action.